bluccino/old-tutorial/mcore/99-mcore/README.rst

 - we call it 'ollv-app by short name'
 -
 - performing MIGRATION_STEP1
-- add MIGRATION define defaults to blcore.c
+- add MIGRATION define defaults to mcore.c
 - added main.c
 - moved all *.c stuff into folder src/core or src/main
 - increased main stack size from 1024 to 2048 bytes